Back to Home

 Important Note:

-In English, can is used both to express permission (Can I go out?) and ability (I can swim).
-In Italian, potere is only used to express possibility or permission.
+In English, can is used for both permission (Can I go out?) and ability (I can swim).
+In Italian, potere is used for permission or possibility, not for learned skills or abilities.
+To talk about ability, use sapere (to know how to).

 I can’t sing (I don’t know how to).